sourcegraph/sourcegraph-public-snapshot/doc/admin/config/global_settings.md

 # Global settings

-Settings provide the ability to customize and control the Sourcegraph UI and user specific features and do not configure operational aspects of the instance.
+Settings provide the ability to customize and control the Sourcegraph UI and user specific features.
+They do not configure operational aspects of the instance.

 Settings are also different to [site configuration](site_config.md) as they are set the global level by site admins, the organization level by organization members, and at the individual user level.